chris3127/HowDoYouFeelTerminalApp/README.md

 After that, the user exits the app.

 From an input perspective, the available emotions will be displayed as a list as a prompt.
-The user input here is case sensitive, specifically so the user has to be deliberate with their input.
-If the input does not match, the looping function allows them to try again.
+The user input here is case sensitive, specifically so the user has to pay attention to their input, mirroring the attention they should pay to how they are feeling.
 The input in the second menu passes through an input checker so there is no case sensitivity.
 This is so they can make the next selection quickly.
-This also works to catch the input of integers which are not a valid input.
 Whenever user input is required, a list of available options will be printed to prompt for a valid input.

-Invalid inputs trigger a loop.
+The application is designed to be quick to use and easy to run at multiple points during the day in order to gain a dataset that can drive insight.
+Clear prompts show available inputs if the user is new to the application and after a few uses, should only take a few seconds to run.

 # Control flow diagram